 New Age Nonsense: The Rise of Spirit Science

-For those rebellious free-thinkers out there who wish to leave behind the confines of the stuffy and often disagreeable confines of organized religion there are a surprising number of alternatives.
+For those rebellious free-thinkers out there who wish to leave behind the stuffy and often disagreeable confines of organized religion there are a surprising number of alternatives.
 One of these is the recent off-shoot of New Age beliefs known as Spirit Science.
 As its name suggests Spirit Science hopes to marry the scientific understanding we human beings have gained over the centuries with various claims of the paranormal and spiritual.

 In this article I want to talk about how laughably ridiculous the claims of Spirit Science believers are and how most of the things they say are a combination of buzzword word-salad and meaningless twaddle occasionally sprinkled with scientific terms.
 The point is not to insult believers who have been taken in by this woo.
 The point is to show the beliefs for what they are: contrived platitudes, misinterpretations of real science, and wishful thinking (occasionally with some conspiracy theories mixed in for good measure).